DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_aero_crm.md

 mpirun -np 64 python runScript.py 2>&1 | tee logOpt.txt
 </pre>

-The case ran for 160 optimization iterations, the drag was reduced by 7.6%.
+The case ran for 160 optimization iterations, the original CD was 0.02090 and the optimized CD was 0.01932 (7.6% drag reduction).

 The evolution of pressure and shape during the optimization is as follows.